 - Durability: Resistant to fire and pests, stucco can last a long time with proper care.

-Disadvantages of Stucco
+Disadvantages Of Stucco

 - Vulnerability to Moisture: Stucco doesn’t fare well in humid climates or areas with heavy rainfall.